 Pancytopenia is a reduction in the number of red blood cells, white blood cells, and platelets in the peripheral blood below the lower limits of the age-adjusted normal range for healthy people.
 It is therefore the combination of anaemia, leukopenia, and thrombocytopenia.
-It may result from decreased production of blood cells or bone marrow failure, or from their immune-mediated destruction or non-immune-mediated sequestration in the periphery.
-The diagnosis is made from the results of an automated full blood count, but as the aetiology of pancytopenia varies significantly, a detailed diagnostic evaluation is required in every instance.
+It may result from decreased production of blood cells, bone marrow failure, immune-mediated destruction of blood cells, or non-immune-mediated sequestration in the periphery.
+The diagnosis is made from the results of an automated full blood count but, as the aetiology of pancytopenia varies significantly, a detailed diagnostic evaluation is required in every instance.

 Director, Hematology/Oncology and Stem Cell Transplantation